 Fiza’s community bathroom is now fully equipped with running water, sinks, and soap.
 The organization and its partners also taught the community how to use the new bathroom properly.
 Experts have warned that solutions for lack of access to water and sanitation require education that promotes behavior change in addition to providing facilities.

-By increasing the chances of exposure to diseases, contributing to stunting, and making it difficult to reach their full potential, poor access to water and sanitation keeps people in cycles of poverty.
+Poor access to water and sanitation keeps people in cycles of poverty.